sveawebpay/php-integration/README.md

 ### 2.2 WebPayAdmin::queryOrder()
 The WebPayAdmin::queryOrder method is used get information about an order, including Svea status et al.

+#### 2.2.1 Usage and return types
 Query information about an order.
 Supports all order payment methods.

-Use the following QueryOrderBuilder methods:
+Provide more information about the transaction and send the request using QueryOrderBuilder methods:
 ->setOrderId()
 ->setCountryCode()